kittykatattack/learningPixi/README.md

 Creating sprites from a loaded texture atlas
 --------------------------------------------

-Pixi gives you three alternative ways you can create a sprite from texture atlas.
+Pixi gives you three alternative ways to create a sprite from texture
+atlas:

 -1.
 Using `PIXI.TextureCache`:
 ```